pombredanne/cornae/_posts/2005-07-07-multi-lingual-websites-a-different-approach.markdown

 ### Addendum

-In this model ([working example available][22]), all the actual filtering takes place within the client, with some great advantages to it, including live switching, search engine friendliness and no need for complex server side technology.
-The application of [Unicode][23] permits you to mix every possible character system in one page.
+In this model, all the actual filtering takes place within the client, with some great advantages to it, including live switching, search engine friendliness and no need for complex server side technology.
+The application of Unicode permits you to mix every possible character system in one page.
 But of course, nothing keeps you from using the same technology for a server side language filter.
 If your pages derive from XML files, the same *lang* attributes may be applied to the XML.
 Another mechanism can used to filter out the unwanted languages for a certain request while generating the page.

 For websites that generate large amounts of traffic every day, the latter method would probably be a fair option.
 For somewhat smaller scale websites, or websites for which no multi lingual content management system is on for hand, the client side model could more than well fit your needs.